 Intervention: Experimental intervention with 2.5mg haloperidol IV three times daily.
 Control intervention is matching placebo (saline).
-Escape protocol includes as needed doses of haloperidol/placebo up to a total maximum of 20mg/daily.
-If further pharmaceutical intervention is needed the following agents may be chosen at the discretion of the clinician: intravenous propofol, midazolam or dexmedetomidine.
-Delirium status will be evaluated twice daily with a validated tool.
+Further as needed doses of haloperidol/placebo to a maximum of 20mg/daily if needed.
+If further pharmaceutical intervention is needed the following escape medications may be chosen at the discretion of the clinician: intravenous propofol, benzodiazepines or $\alpha$ 2-agonists.
+Delirium status will be evaluated twice daily with a validated screening tool.